altayeb1980/HotelDeals/README.md

 # HotelDeals Spring Boot App

 This application is used for connecting to JSON API and presents a bunch of Hotel deals in the UI.
-It exposes the actuator endpoints as well as the endpoint/findHotels, which search for a hotel based on specific criteria when it gets a Search POSTrequest.
+It exposes the actuator endpoints as well as the endpoint/findHotels, which search for a hotel based on specific criteria when it gets a Search POST request.

 The application up and running in Heroku, in your browser type this URL: https://hotels-deal-app.herokuapp.com/